 - L-929 mouse fibroblasts

-Tests conducted in compliance with GLP requirements according to ISO 10993-5 guideline.
+Tests conducted in compliance with GLP requirements according to the ISO 10993-5 guideline.